Divorce and Property

 Debt and Marital Property

-Taxes, Retirement Funds, Inheritances, and Divorce
+Taxes, Retirement Plans, Inheritances, and Personal Injury Awards

 Getting Legal Help

 If you're getting divorced, you may want to get legal advice from a divorce attorney about your circumstances.
 State laws vary, and you'll want to understand how the laws of your state apply to your divorce.